Travel & Touring | WA Things To Do

 Image credit: Collie Mural Trail

 A bustling spot for boating, camping and swimming in summertime, Stockton Lake is well worth a visit no matter the time of year.
-A short five-minute drive from the Collie township, the lake is renowned for its crystal blue waters that meet white cliffs to create a striking visual effect.
+A short five-minute drive from the Collie township, the lake’s renowned crystal blue waters meet white cliffs to create a striking effect.
 If you’re visiting in cooler months, there are a few public parking areas where you can pull over and take a short walk down to the water to view the lake’s colours up close.
 Swimming is at your own risk, as the lake is mildly acidic.

 Minninup Pool, 3km out of Collie, is another popular swimming spot if you’re eager to cool off.